ArnoldYSYeung/stock_trading_algorithms/README.md

   - optimization of portfolio stock distribution based on indicated performance statistic
   - simulation of buying/selling commands in an active market and calculation of daily portfolio value
   - prediction of index return based on external factors (e.g. other index returns) using Random Forest Regressor
-  - a Q-Learner API (to be used in later applications)
+  - a Q-Learner with Dyna API (to be used in later applications)

 The project is currently INCOMPLETE and ON-GOING.